dictybase-docker/cluster-ops/README.md

 ### just

-just is used to run the various commands defined in the project.
+`just` is used to run the various commands defined in the project.
+These include commands for setting up Google Cloud Platform resources and initializing the kubernetes cluster with kops.

 First, install the `just` plugin for `asdf`: